 Tony Martin was Australia’s first representative at the 2009 Juniors in Canton Ohio, Paul Mercer was appointed to the 2010 Senior event in Austria, David Sinclair went to the 2012 Juniors in Austin, Texas and both David and Paul were appointed to the 2014 Junior event in Kuwait.

 From these contacts and experiences has come a more practical and commonsense approach to the enforcement of the rules with the emphasis on “preventative” rather than “punitive” officiating techniques.

 The motto of the VGOA “Officiating is a team effort” is based upon the need for each official to perform to the best of his or her ability to ensure that the game is played safely and within the spirit as well as the letter of the law, and to see that no player or team gains an advantage by an unfair act.

 The contribution of VGOA officials to the local competition has been recognised since 2004 by the awarding of the “Official of the Year” trophy and Paul Mercer (2005), Bryan Currie (2006) and Tony Martin (2012) have also been recognised with Life Membership of Gridiron Victoria.

 At the national level VGOA officials have always made a contribution.
 Several VGOA officials have played leadership roles in the Australian Gridiron Officials Association.
-Two officials, Bryan Currie (in 2007) and Paul Mercer (2010) have been inducted into the Officiating Hall of Fame.
+Three officials, Bryan Currie (in 2007), Paul Mercer (2010) and Tony Martin (2013) have been inducted into the AGOA Officiating Hall of Fame.